BiOSS-Group/bioss-group.github.io/README.md

 # publications

-1. M. Okoniewska, P. Sionkowski, N. Kruszewska, K. Błażejczyk, and K. Domino, "A Scalable and Automated Recurrence Plot Method for Detecting Climate Change: The Case of the UTCI Bioclimatic Index in Central Europe", IEEE Transactions on Geoscience and Remote Sensing
+1. M. Okoniewska, P. Sionkowski, N. Kruszewska, K. Błażejczyk, and K. Domino, "A Scalable and Automated Recurrence Plot Method for Detecting Climate Change: The Case of the UTCI Bioclimatic Index in Central Europe", [IEEE Transactions on Geoscience and Remote Sensing 2025](https://ieeexplore.ieee.org/document/11121937)

 2. P. Sionkowski, N. Kruszewska, A. Kreitschitz, S. N. Gorb, and K. Domino, "Application of Recurrence Plot Analysis to Examine Dynamics of Biological Molecules on the Example of Aggregation of Seed Mucilage Components", [Entropy 2024, 26(5), 380](https://www.mdpi.com/1099-4300/26/5/380)